Jorgen98/Lissy/README.md

  7. In **.env** set **BE_PLANNER_MODULE_SERVICE** to select an external routing engine in the planner module (Currently supported: `otp`, `valhalla`, Recommended: `otp`)
  8. In **.env** set **BE_PLANNER_{service-name}_URL** link to a running instance of the selected routing engine
  9. In **.env** set **BE_PLANNER_USER_AGENT_EMAIL** with an email, which will be sent in the `User-Agent` header of HTTP requests to external services (`Nominatim`, `Overpass`)
- 10. Run application with `sudo make run-in-prod` command
+ 10. Run application with `sudo make prod` command for production.
+For development, see **Development** section below in this file.
  11. Application is running on **server_ip/lissy**

 ### Stop application